randompenguin1/bookface/README.md

 People who are not using the Bookface scheme will see a thumbnail of your Cover Photo in your Profile details.
 The Cover Photo will only appear on your Profile page.

-#### Multiple Cover Photos

-Technically you can have one Cover Photo for our actual Profile page by putting it in a Custom Field and another one in the Profile Description that will be shown on the other profile pages.
-But if you want to get really creative you can also have multiple images per Cover Photo.

-While not really recommended you can place up to four images in the Cover Photo container and Bookface will show them as a collage of stripes.
-For example:

-`[class=coverphoto][img=https://friendica.server/photo/1649cc674810612350.png]Cover photo 1 description alt-text here[/img][img=https://friendica.server/photo/1649cc677034958382350.png]Cover photo 2 description alt-text here[/img][img=https://friendica.server/photo/1649c038920505603674810612350.png]Cover photo 3 description alt-text here[/img][img=https://friendica.server/photo/3464771649cc674810612350.png]Cover photo 4 description alt-text here[/img][/class]`

-Extras spaces are okay, but just make sure there are no carriage returns or other elements inside `[class]..[/class]` or it will mis-count the images and size them wrong.
-Also keep in mind people not using Bookface will see three thumbnail images on your profile, only Bookface users will see the striped collage.

 ### POSTBOXES

 Starting with Bookface version 1.6 now Friendica will have Postboxes too!
 Styling similar to the Facebook solid color and gradient backgrounds have been added to the Bookface stylesheets.

-**Right now Postbox is exclusively available for people using the Bookface scheme in the Friendica webapp, either on desktop or mobile.**

 When a Postbox post is shared to another platform like Mastodon, Sharkey, Disapora, Hubzilla, etc., the Postbox styling does not go with it.
 The same is true for anyone viewing the post in a third-party app, because none of them support Postbox styling, at least not yet.

-There are two Friendica add-ons server administrators can install to add global support for Postbox styling.
+> There are two Friendica add-ons server administrators can install to add global support for Postbox styling.
 The "[Postbox](https://gitlab.com/randompenguin/postbox)" add-on simply adds a stylesheet to the `<head>` element.
 It provides no interface for creating Postboxes, but users can still create them manually with BBcode.
 The other is the "[Zen Postbox](https://gitlab.com/randompenguin/zen_postbox)" add-on which not only adds the stylesheet to the `<head>` it also adds a Jot Plugin button to the message composer with a menu of all the available Postbox styles.

+**Right now Postbox is exclusively available for people using the Bookface scheme in the Friendica webapp, either on desktop or mobile, or if the Friendica server has either the _Postbox_ or _Zen Postbox_ add-on installed and activated.**

 #### How to Use Postboxes